 Henriëtte van Gasteren, better known by her pseudonym, Lilith, was born in 1964 in Sevenum, the Netherlands.
-She is a photographic artist, who has been widely exhibited, throughout the Netherlands and abroad.
+She is a multimedia artist, who has been widely exhibited, throughout the Netherlands and abroad.
 Since 2008, more than thirty exhibitions of her work have been held in the Netherlands while special exhibitions were also mounted in Antwerp, Brussel, Gent, Eupen, Aachen, Dresden, Mönchengladbach, Birmingham, New York and Vermont.
 Her work has also been displayed at several of Europe’s leading photo fairs and art festivals.

 Lilith uses self-portraits to provide a commentary on the image of women today.
 Recurring themes in her work include identity, gender roles, freedom, equality, religion and the positive and negative aspects of human experience.
 Her work is sometimes humorous, often sensual, frequently confrontational, and always original and insightful.

 Her portraits, especially those of religious themes, have met with some controversy.
 Her self-portrait “Father, forgive me for….” was removed from an exhibition held in a former seminary in 2011.
 That portrait was later published on the front page of a national newspaper, Sp!ts, which deplored censorship and restraints placed on artistic expression.